|

 produces an affect, a measurable change.
 3. Identity as Address Each

-emergent entity is a local configuration of the universal process — a
+generation) entity is a local configuration of the universal

-temporary address.
-4. Discontinuity as Coherence The One
+process — a temporary address.
+4. Discontinuity as Coherence The One Procedure

 maintains coherence not by being continuous, but by being rule-consistent